Emissivity Segmentation Computer Vision Project

 Further information about the project can be found here: https://gitlab.lrz.de/ge36bob/emissivity-segmentation

-This project has a trained model available that you can try in your browser and use to get predictions via our Hosted Inference API and other deployment methods.
+Try it in your browser, or deploy via our Hosted Inference API and other deployment methods.

 Cite This Project